 Using a combination of spectro-photoelectron holography, electrical property measurements, and first-principles dynamics simulations, the 3D atomic structures of dopant impurities in a semiconductor crystal were successfully revealed.
 The need for a better understanding of the atomic structures of dopants in semiconductors had been long felt, mainly because the current limitations on active dopant concentrations result from the deactivation of excess dopant atoms by the formation of various types of clusters and other defect structures.

-The search for techniques to electrically activate the dopant impurities in semiconductors with high efficiency and/or at high concentrations have always been an essential aspect of semiconductor device technology.
+The search for techniques to electrically activate the dopant impurities in semiconductors with high efficiency and/or at high concentrations has always been an essential aspect of semiconductor device technology.
 However, despite various successful developments, the achievable maximum concentration of active dopants remains limited.
 Given the impact of the dopant atomic structures in this process, these structures had been previously investigated using both theoretical and experimental approaches.
 However, direct observation of the 3D structures of the dopant atomic arrangements had hitherto been difficult to achieve.

-In this study, Kazuo Tsutsui at Tokyo Tech and colleagues involving researchers at JASRI, Osaka University, Nagoya Institute of Technology, and Nara Institute of Science and Technology developed spectro-photoelectron holography using SPring-8, and leveraged the capabilities of photoelectron holography in determining the concentrations of dopants at different sites, based on the peak intensities of the photoelectron spectrum, and classified electrically active / inactive atomic sites.
-These structures directly related with the density of carriers.
-In this approach, soft X-ray excitation of the core level electrons leads to the emission of photoelectrons from various atoms, whose waves are then scattered by the surrounding atoms.
+In this study, Kazuo Tsutsui at Tokyo Tech and colleagues involving researchers at JASRI, Osaka University, Nagoya Institute of Technology, and Nara Institute of Science and Technology developed spectro-photoelectron holography using SPring-8, and leveraged the capabilities of photoelectron holography in determining the concentrations of dopants at different sites, based on the peak intensities of the photoelectron spectrum, and classified electrically active/inactive atomic sites.
+These structures are directly related to the density of carriers.
+In this approach, soft X-ray excitation of the core-level electrons leads to the emission of photoelectrons from various atoms, whose waves are then scattered by the surrounding atoms.
 The resulting interference pattern creates the photoelectron hologram, which may then be captured with an electron analyzer.
 The photoelectron spectra acquired in this manner contain information from more than one atomic site.
 Therefore, peak fitting is performed to obtain the photoelectron hologram of individual atomic sites.
 The combination of this technique with first-principles simulations allows the successful estimation of the 3D structure of the dopant atoms, and the assessment of their different chemical bonding states.
 The method was used to estimate the 3D structures of arsenic atoms doped onto a silicon surface.
 The obtained results fully demonstrated the power of the proposed method and allowed confirmation of several previous results.

 This work demonstrates the potential of spectro-photoelectron holography for the analysis of impurities in semiconductors.
 This technique allows analyses that are difficult to perform with conventional approaches and should therefore be useful in the development of improved doping techniques and, ultimately, in supporting the manufacture of high-performance devices.